 When during pregnancy is it most important to take your prenatal?

-Cellular division is occurring most rapidly in early pregnancy, when rapid cell division and growth is occurring, and up until about 14-weeks gestation.
-During the first 18 weeks of pregnancy, the neural tube is closing, so Folate specifically is necessary until then to support that process.
-Folate is still used beyond 18 weeks because it supports many cellular functions including DNA protection and repair, and protein metabolism.
-Prenatals also typically contain iron and during pregnancy the body builds blood to support the fetus—in fact blood increases by up to 50 percent during pregnancy!
+Cellular division occurs most rapidly in early pregnancy, when rapid cell division and growth are occurring, and up until about 14 weeks of gestation.
+During the first 18 weeks of pregnancy, the neural tube is closing, so nutrients like Folate, choline, B12, and riboflavin are specifically necessary until then to support that process.
+These nutrients are still used beyond 18 weeks because they support many cellular functions, including DNA protection and repair, and protein metabolism.
+Prenatals also typically contain iron, and during pregnancy, the body builds blood to support the fetus—in fact, blood increases by up to 50 percent during pregnancy!
 There can also be serious complications of iron deficiency in all stages of pregnancy and especially in the first and third trimester.

 How to Exercise While Pregnant →